 Washington State law (RCW 19.27A.160) mandates that buildings built to the 2031 energy code use 70% less net-energy when compared to 2006-era buildings.
 The purpose of this study was twofold: first, it sought to establish the 2006 baseline energy use for the residential and commercial sectors and to provide a starting point for measuring our progress towards the mandated reductions.
 Secondly, it set out to determine how far the energy code has come in contributing to those reductions.
 As originally conceived, this study was designed specifically to assess changes in code stringency that contribute to the overall building sector goal of a 70% energy use reduction by 2031.
-Additional work may be undertaken to examine other market impacts during that period that influence overall building energy use patterns.
+A second phase was added to the project to consider market characteristics of the building stock outside of code performance factors, and to consider the sensitivity of the performance results to changes in non-code building characteristics.